muhammadHamdi1/E-commerce_platform_Angular/README.md

 E-Commerce Project with Angular 17

-A practical Angular application for building a full E-Commerce project.

 Description
 ===========
 This project is a hands-on Angular implementation of an E-Commerce store, covering key concepts such as: